-This is a notice of the Presidential declaration of a major disaster for the Commonwealth of Pennsylvania (FEMA-4003-DR), dated July 13, 2011, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the Commonwealth of Pennsylvania (FEMA-4099-DR), dated January 10, 2013, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the damage in certain areas of the Commonwealth of Pennsylvania resulting from severe storms and flooding April 25-28, 2011, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the Commonwealth of Pennsylvania resulting from Hurricane Sandy during the period of October 26 to November 8, 2012, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
 Therefore, I declare that such a major disaster exists in the Commonwealth of Pennsylvania.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.

 You are authorized to provide Public Assistance in the designated areas and Hazard Mitigation throughout the Commonwealth.
+Direct Federal assistance is authorized.
 Consistent with the requirement that Federal assistance is supplemental, any Federal funds provided under the Stafford Act for Public Assistance and Hazard Mitigation will be limited to 75 percent of the total eligible costs.

 Further, you are authorized to make changes to this declaration for the approved assistance to the extent allowable under the Stafford Act.